Minlor/LumiSync/README.md

 ## Key Features

 * Easy to use - Simple UI that allows you to easily control your lights.
 * MonitorSync - Sync your lights to your monitor.
+(Alpha)
 * Easy to use - Simple UI that allows you to easily control your lights.
 * MusicSync - Sync your lights to your music.
-(WIP)
+(Alpha)
 * CustomSync - Sync your lights to a custom color/animation.
 (WIP)
 * Open Source - LumiSync is open source and free to use.
 * Availability - LumiSync is available for Windows and hasn't been tested on Linux or MacOS.
 (WIP)